PacktPublishing/Managing-Data-as-a-Product/Chapter08/OUTLINE.md

 ## Skills learned
 * **SKILL 1**: Grasping how to structure the assessment phase, paying particular attention to the stakeholders to engage, the activities to undertake, and the deliverables to generate
-* **SKILL 2**: Understand how to start by choosing key platform capabilities in the boostrap phase and initiating the first data products , maximizing organizational buy-in for the subsequent scaling.
+* **SKILL 2**: Understand how to start by choosing key platform capabilities in the bootstrap phase and initiating the first data products, maximizing organizational buy-in for the subsequent scaling.
-* **SKILL 3**: Understand how to scale the adoption beyond the boostrap phase incrementally onboard the whole organization
+* **SKILL 3**: Understand how to scale the adoption beyond the bootstrap phase incrementally onboard the whole organization
 * **SKILL 4**: The ability to define, monitor, and evolve key elements of the strategy throughout all the stages of the adoption journey.